Alban Hoxha: Partizani

 On 9 August 2017, Hoxha agreed a new contract extension with the club, signing until 2020.
 Hoxha was excluded from the lineup in the opening matchday of championship against Laçi, lost 0–2.
 Following the match, manager Mark Iuliano said that Hoxha has violated the club's rules.
 It was reported that Hoxha left the team's gather without permission.
 Club director Luciano Moggi said that Hoxha would not play unless he apologises to the team, but Hoxha refused and instead handed in his captaincy.

 In July 2018, Hoxha was renamed captain following the departure of Idriz Batha.
 Despite the club finishing 5th in the previous season, Skënderbeu Korçë's exclusion from the UEFA competitions meant that Partizani had qualified for the 2018–19 UEFA Europa League first qualifying round.
 The team faced Slovenia's NK Maribor, and lost both matches 3–0 on aggregate which brought the early elimination from the competition.
 Hoxha commenced his domestic season by playing in the opening match of 2018–19 Kategoria Superiore, conceding an injury time penalty for a foul on Dejvi Bregu which caused the loss.
 Hoxha faced another penalty in the second matchday against Kamza; the penalty was conceded in the 45th minute with the score still 0–0, but Hoxha managed to save Sebino Plaku's attempt as Partizani would later score and win the match 1–0 for the first three points of the season.

 In June 2020, Hoxha signed a new one-year contract with the club.
 Later on 8 November, he kept a clean sheet in a 2–0 win over Kukësi in what turned out to be his 300th appearance for the club in all competitions.

+Hoxha was relegated to bench ahead of 2022–23 season in favor of newly signed goalkeeper Bekim Rexhepi.